-Education and Training CESR process and equivalence to FRCOphth examination
+Education and Training Department

+The CESR process and equivalence to the FRCOphth examination (Updated 2019):

 The CESR process is governed by law passed in parliament and the GMC implements these rules.
-The rules do not require a CESR candidate to have passed the FRCOphth examination to be successful in the CESR process provided he or she provides alternative evidence of equivalent skills and knowledge which is usually in the form of an alternative qualification with associated syllabus or curriculum.
+The rules state clearly that a CESR candidate does not have to have passed the FRCOphth examination to be successful in the CESR process provided he or she provides alternative evidence of equivalent skills and knowledge which is usually in the form of an alternative qualification with associated syllabus or curriculum.
 The GMC also allows alternative evidence of knowledge including research papers and publications within the specialist field (including oral and poster presentations), membership of professional bodies or organisations and teaching and lectures given.

-The only examination that is automatically equivalent to the FRCOphth examination is the Specialty Fellowship in Ophthalmology examination from the Royal College of Surgeons of Edinburgh taken between January 2001 and August 2012 or the FRCSEd passed prior to June 2000.
+The only examination that is automatically equivalent to the FRCOphth examination is the Specialty Fellowship in Ophthalmology examination from the Royal College of Surgeons of Edinburg taken between January 2001 and August 2012 or the FRCSEd passed prior to June 2000.
 The restructured FRCSEd examination introduced from April 2008 to date is not automatically equivalent to the FRCOphth examination.